openregister/specification/content/introduction.md

 This is an experimental paragraph
 ***

+A feature tagged as **EXPERIMENTAL** means the feature is being studied and it is likely to evolve possibly with breaking changes.

 Informative type and function definitions may be expressed in a syntax inspired by the family of ML languages like Haskell or Elm.